Overwatch 2: How To Play Lifeweaver

 As for Lifeweaver’s ultimate, it’s advised to put Tree of Life up as much as possible during a match, seeing that its ultimate build-up is pretty quick.
 It is a useful healing beacon for your team, but you can also use it as an obstacle for enemies to block damage and close pathways.

-The tree isn’t completely impervious; enemies can still destroy it if they focus all their fire on it.
+The tree isn’t impervious; enemies can still destroy it if they focus all their fire on it.
 It’s also worth noting that while Sombra can’t hack the tree, her EMP ultimate destroys it.

 “Spend Every Moment Growing Into Who You Truly Are.”